-Functional Description
+1.0 Functional Description

 The CYWUSB6932/CYWUSB6934 Integrated Circuits (ICs) are highly integrated 2.4-GHz Direct Sequence Spread Spectrum (DSSS) Radio System-on-Chip (SoC) ICs.
-From the Serial Peripheral Interface (SPI) to the antenna, these ICs are single-chip 2.4-GHz DSSS Gaussian Frequency Shift Keying (GFSK) baseband modems that connect directly to a microcontroller via simple serial interface.
+From the Serial Peripheral Interface (SPI) to the antenna, these ICs are single-chip 2.4-GHz DSSS Gaussian Frequency Shift Keying (GFSK) baseband modems that connect directly to a USB controller or a standard microcontroller as shown in Figure 3-1.

-The CYWUSB6932 transmit-only IC and the CYWUSB6934 transceiver IC are available in a small footprint 48-pin QFN package.
+The CYWUSB6932 is a transmit-only IC and is available in a cost saving 28-pin SOIC package.
+The CYWUSB6934 is a transceiver IC and is offered in both a 28-pin SOIC package and a small footprint 48-pin QFN package.